MatthewDavidBradshaw/AndroidTestingTools/README.md

 # AndroidTestingTools
-A library of tools to make Android testing easier, with a focus on testing custom views.
+A library of tools to make Android testing easier.

 ## Download
 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:android-testing-tools:2.0.0'` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/AndroidTestingTools).